alokrrbal/coinX/README.md

 1. Start the development server:
     `npm start`

-2. Open your web browser and visit http://localhost:3000 to view the CoinGecko app.
+2. Open your web browser and visit http://localhost:3000 to view the CoinX app.

 ## Technologies Used